aqbotash/nf-hw-spotify/README.md

 ### Tasks

-- [ ] Add sharing songs with using websokets like in Spotify(like currently
+- [ ] Add sharing songs with using websockets like in Spotify(like currently
       listening)

 ## 🦅 LEGENDARY Level